Cerca Grande

 Geology

 The park lies on Bambuí Group Proterozoic limestones, the dominant karst-forming rock unit of central Minas Gerais.
 Dissolution of soluble limestone by carbonic acid has produced an intricate karst landscape with speleothems, underground rivers, and stratified cave systems developed over millions of years.
 The caves preserve stratigraphic sequences of sediment, charcoal, bone, and human artifacts spanning thousands of years of continuous occupation.
 Surface geomorphology is characterized by dolinas, poljes, and residual limestone hills (mogotes).
 The presence of ancient cave pearls, stalactites, and flowstones attests to prolonged periods of hydrological activity shaping the cave interiors.
-Cerca Grande represents one of the most archaeologically significant karst systems in Brazil.
+Cerca Grande represents one of the most archaeologically significant karst systems in Minas Gerais.

 Climate And Weather